mtcp-stack/mtcp/README.md

 	./setup_mtcp_dpdk_env.sh [<path to $RTE_SDK>]
     ```

-    - Press [14] to compile x86_64-native-linuxapp-gcc version
+    - Press [15] to compile x86_64-native-linuxapp-gcc version
-    - Press [17] to install the driver
+    - Press [17] to install igb_uio driver for Intel NICs
     - Press [21] to setup 2048 2MB hugepages
     - Press [23] to register the Ethernet ports
     - Press [34] to quit the tool